TILseg/TILseg/README.md

 ### DEVELOPMENTS ###
 * _K-Means to DBSCAN_: Previously, K-Means was found to be the best clustering algorithm among DBSCAN, Birch, and Optics.
 We have built a pipeline in `refine_kmeans.py` that enables the user to optimize, fit, and apply K-Means to patches of a whole slide image and then uses the output cluster masks to feed into DBSCAN for further clustering.
     * Please see our additions in section *11.
 K-MEANS TO DBSCAN (REFINE_KMEANS)* for more details.
-* _SuperPatch Scoring_: A module called `similarity.py` was created to generate a similarity score using the MSE between a K-Means model that had been fitted and applied to the same patch (i.e. 'ground truth') and a pre-fitted superpatch model(s) that is applied to the same refernce patch.
-However it should be noted that it has not yet been integrated to work with the current functions as `preprocessing.py` was updated before the development of `similarity.py`, so the `similarity.py` module has not been updated and tested to verify it's functionality with the current modules.
+* _SuperPatch Scoring_: A module called `similarity.py` was created to generate a similarity score using the MSE between a K-Means model that had been fitted and applied to the same patch (i.e. 'ground truth') and a pre-fitted superpatch model(s) that is applied to the same reference patch.
+However, it should be noted that it has not yet been integrated to work with the current functions as `preprocessing.py` was updated before the development of `similarity.py`, so the `similarity.py` module has not been updated and tested to verify it's functionality with the current modules.
     * Please see *Future Directions* at the bottom of this README for more details.
-* _Updated Environment_: the user would've had to install OpenSlide separately from the environment.yml file which lead to dependency issues and version conflicts since the version of OpenSlide initially used was not specified.
+* _Updated Environment_: the user would've had to install OpenSlide separately from the environment.yml file which led to dependency issues and version conflicts since the version of OpenSlide initially used was not specified.
 We have created a new environment file that includes OpenSlide and all the compatible versions.
 * _Updated Example Jupyter Notebook_: In the `Example` folder of the repository, a new and improved example jupyter notebook `dbscan_kmeans_example.ipynb` has been added to include our latest developments and fixes.
 * _User Cases and Components_: We have updated these documents in our `doc` folder to be more comprehensive while also reflecting our changes.
-* _New Archive Folder_: A new folder `Archive` has been created at the root of the repository to document and save previous code that had been written before the implementation of our updated.
+* _New Archive Folder_: A new folder `Archive` has been created at the root of the repository to document and save previous code that had been written before the implementation of our update.
 This folder should be better utilized for future developers.
 * _Bug Fixes Section_: Since this is the first update since the development of the `tilseg` package, we believe it would be useful to document our bug fixes for users and future developers to view and possibly use in their own work.
     * Please scroll to the bottom of our README for more detailed information about our bug fixes.